a-b-street/abstreet/docs/design.md

 Time to get even more multi-modal / multi-phase!

 - all trips begin and end at a building
 - spawn peds at a building, make them first traverse the front path.
 	- could model another type of On
 	- or, just have a special state in the walking sim, just like the driving sim has a temporary parking/unparking state

-	- now, make all car trips include a pedestrian component... and figure out some kind of identity to tie peds and cars together
+- the walking layer shouldnt care about the next layer of the trip. just tell master sim when a ped has reached a bldg or a parking spot, as desired.

+- next, make a ped start a bldg and go to a parking spot. walking layer has two types of starts and goals -- a bldg path or a parking spot.

+- next things
+	= make ped have a SidewalkSpot as a start.
+	= make ped have a SidewalkSpot as goal.
+	- when reaching a parking spot, return up to master sim layer. something needs to make peds at a parking spot become started cars
+	- something needs to make a newly parked car become a ped

+- by the end of this, the spawner should be pretty simple, right?
+- and draw the FSM. :P